adenot/Notepad/_posts/2015-01-11-blogging-like-a-dev-jekyll-github-prose-io.md

 published: true
 title: "Blogging like a dev: Jekyll + GitHub + Prose.io"
 mathjax: false
-featured: false
+featured: true
-comments: false
+comments: true
+modified: "2015-01-11"
+categories:
+  - Development
+tags: blog github markdown
 ---

 You want a blog that is fully customizable and is sick of WordPress mess and insecurity?
-One solution that I found is to use Jekyll to build a blog where all posts are in markdown format, is hosted in github and I can edit using a browser with prose.io.
+One solution is to use Jekyll to build a blog where all posts are in markdown format, is hosted in github and I can edit using a browser with prose.io.

 Summary of benefits:

 - No database, only Markdown files
 - Hosted for free by GitHub Pages
 - Version controlled